elotroalex/record/secondary-sources.md

 title: Secondary Sources
 ---

-The following enumerative bibliography builds on and refines the [Aimé Césaire Zotero Group](https://www.zotero.org/groups/232193/aime_cesaire?).
+The following enumerative bibliography builds on and refines the [Aimé Césaire Zotero Group](https://www.zotero.org/groups/232193/aime_cesaire?) bibliography.
 If you would like to contribute, please join the group and add your entry or entries, or contact me.
-The bibliography is organized by year of publication.
+The bibliography below is organized by year of publication.

 ---